2021 Hans Rosenberg Book Prize

-The Central European History Society is proud to announce the winner of the Hans Rosenberg Book Prize, awarded to the best book in the field published by a North American resident in 2019.
+The Central European History Society is proud to announce the winner of the Hans Rosenberg Book Prize, awarded to the best book in the field published by a North American scholar in 2021.

 Georg B. Michels, The Habsburg Empire Under Siege: Ottoman Expansion and Hungarian Revolt in the Age of Grand Vizier Ahmed Köprülü (1661–76) (McGill-Queens University Press, 2021)

 The story of the late seventeenth-century Habsburg Empire has long been told—by historians, Viennese tour guides, and Hungarian nationalists alike—as one of a “clash of civilizations” in which the Hungarian borderlands served as a “bulwark of Christendom” against the foreign intrusion of the Ottoman Empire.
 In this groundbreaking study, Georg Michels turns this narrative on its head, illustrating that the Habsburg victory in the 1683 Siege of Vienna and the Empire’s subsequent rise as a European power, far from being the culmination of imperial strength and consolidation, is better understood as a lucky (for the Habsburgs) accident.

 Michels upends the conventional narrative of mounting “Christian” and “Habsburg” successes against the Ottomans in the late seventeenth century by showing how precarious Habsburg rule of Upper and Lower Hungary was in the period between 1661 and 1676.
 Fragmented imperial power and brutal counterreformation policies sparked mass revolt among Protestant nobles and commoners.
 Emboldened by the relative religious tolerance and political stability in Ottoman Hungary, large numbers of Hungarians in Habsburg Royal Hungary not only hoped that the Ottomans would liberate them from Habsburg rule, but asked them to do so.